AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-02-27-Rectangle-Packing:-An-incredibly-difficult-problem-that-seems-trivial-at-first.md

       <div class="col-4"><span class="image fit"><img src="https://gorillasun.de/assets/images/2021-02-27-rectangle-packing/rectangles_example6.png" alt="" /></span></div>
  </div>

+ <p></p>
+ <p>You can see that the complexity of the problem scales with it's size.
+This innocent looking problem, reveals itself to be a monstrosity of a conundrum.
+Another problem is, can we even check that our arrangment is optimal?
+Well, technically yes, however, there is no known strategy to finding that optimal solution.
+In fact bin packing problems are at least NP-hard, and the best we can do currently is solving them with heuristic methods that find solutions relatively quick.
+The literature on packing problems is quite extensive, one really interesting paper on the topic is 'A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing' by Jukka Jylänki, which is a relatively old paper from 2010.
+So you can see that I'm probably not going to be able to create a better algorithm than what the literature has already suggested. </p>

-<p>But I found a number of interesting papers on the topic, one of them was very old: "The bottom-left bin-packing heuristic: An efficient Implementation" from 1983 by Bernard Chazelle.
-And I have a weak spot for old papers, especially when they have figures that must have taken a lot of effort to make back then.
-I found it through this heated stackoverflow thread that was also inquiring about a solution for this problem.</p>
+<p>Another interesting paper was quite old 'The bottom-left bin-packing heuristic: An efficient Implementation' from 1983 by Bernard Chazelle.
+And I do have a weak spot for old papers, especially when they have figures that must have taken a lot of effort to make back then.
+I found it through <a href='https://stackoverflow.com/questions/1213394/what-algorithm-can-be-used-for-packing-rectangles-of-different-sizes-into-the-sm'>this heated stackoverflow thread</a> that was also inquiring about a solution for the rectangle packing problem, and is as of now more than 11 years old.</p>

-<h2> Existing algorithms </h2>

-<h2> Not reinventing the wheel </h2>
+<h2> Creating the visualizations </h2>
 <p>After staring at my laptop screen for more than two hours with frustration, trying to implement some simple version of a greedy heuristic algorithm that will neatly pack my rectangles, I ultimately gave up and started looking for already implemented algorithms.</p>

 <h2> Rectangle packing with python and P5JS </h2>